TheSpaghettiDetective/OctoPrint-Obico/README.md

-# The Spaghetti Detective Plugin - Print With Peace Of Mind
+# Obico Plugin - Print With Peace Of Mind

-[The Spaghetti Detective](https://www.thespaghettidetective.com) is a Machine Learning-based algorithm to automatically detects 3D print failures, send you alerts, and let you cancel prints from anywhere.
+[Obico](https://www.obico.io) is a Machine Learning-based algorithm to automatically detects 3D print failures, send you alerts, and let you cancel prints from anywhere.

-This plugin requires The Spaghetti Detective server to work.
-You can grab the server source code from [The Spaghetti Detective server github repo](https://github.com/TheSpaghettiDetective/TheSpaghettiDetective) and get it up and running.
-If you don't want the hassle of setting up and running your own server, you can [sign up a The Spaghetti Detective cloud account](https://www.thespaghettidetective.com/accounts/signup/).
+This plugin requires Obico server to work.
+You can grab the server source code from [Obico server github repo](https://github.com/TheSpaghettiDetective/TheSpaghettiDetective) and get it up and running.
+If you don't want the hassle of setting up and running your own server, you can [sign up a Obico cloud account](https://www.obico.io/accounts/signup/).

 ## Setup